 The fetal circulatory system uses two right to left shunts, which are small passages that direct blood that needs to be oxygenated.
 The purpose of these shunts is to bypass certain body parts – in particular, the lungs and liver – that are not fully developed while the fetus is still in the womb.
-The shunts that bypass the lungs are called the foramen ovale, which moves blood from the right atrium of the heart to the left atrium, and the ductus arteriosus, which moves blood from the pulmonary artery to the aorta.
+The shunt that bypass the lungs is called the foramen ovale.
+It moves blood from the right atrium of the heart to the left atrium.
+The ductus arteriosus moves blood from the pulmonary artery to the aorta.

 Waste products from the fetal blood are transferred back across the placenta to the mother's blood.